Huacatay Plant: Awesome Flavor of Peruvian Black Mint

 Huacatay Plant Health Benefits

-Several studies have been done to investigate the medicinal value of the herb.
-On study aimed to verify that the herb can be used to treat stomach and intestinal discomfort.
+Several studies we dont to investigate the medicinal value of Huacatay herb.
+One study aimed to determine whether the herb can be used to treat stomach and intestinal discomfort.

-After analyzing two compounds extracted from the plant, the study confirmed that the plant shows anti-inflammatory activity.
+After analyzing two compounds extracted from the plant, the study confirmed that the plant does show anti-inflammatory properties.

-Other research confirms that the plant has antispasmodic, aromatic, diaphoretic, diuretic, and properties.
+Other research confirm the antispasmodic, aromatic, antiseptic, diuretic, sedative, and antimicrobial properties of Huacatay plant.

-It was found that the haucatay leaves naturally contain antioxidants, calcium, iron and potassium.
+They also found that the Huacatay leaves naturally contain antioxidants, calcium, iron and potassium.

 Conclusion